 .
 No hyphenation, tabs, and extra intervals should be used.

-).
+The authors of the article are given with a full first and last name.
 The name of the author(s) is separated from the title by a single line.

-After the name of the author follows Abstract (in English), which in a synthesised form presents the essence of the article.
-The lenght of the abstract varies — up to 10 lines (in case of very large articles up to 25 lines).
+After the author’s addresses follows Abstract, which in a synthesised form presents the essence of the article.
+The length of the abstract varies — up to 20 lines.

 After the abstract, up to 6 keywords must be written.

 The subtitles (Introduction, Study area, Materials and methods, Results and discussions, Conclusions, etc.) are separated from the previous text using a single line.

 The tables should not exceed 30 lines.
 Lengthy datasets in “table” format can be published as a supplementary material.
 Use database or spreadsheet formats, and try to avoid tables constructed in text editors.
 The table headings and their explanations should be placed on the top.
 Include the tables in the text file, but after the bibliographic list.
 No spaces should be used.
 Mark their place in the manuscript and give the headings and explanations to them.
 In the text the tables should be marked as “Table”, and are numbered in the order of reference.

 Figures are transmitted in a separate file(s).
 Mark their place in the manuscript and give headings and explanations to them (these are placed under the figures).
 These must be in TIFF (minimum 300 dpi) or vector format.
 In the text the figures should be designated as “Fig.”, and numbered in the order of reference.